Plastic, Hand and Reconstructive Surgeon

 Causes brow fatigue and headaches from constantly lifting the brows

-This is a medical indication and is often covered by insurance if visual field testing confirms obstruction.
+This is a medical indication and is often covered by OHIP if visual field testing confirms obstruction.

 2. To look less tired or heavy-eyed (cosmetic)